 - Individual fruit cups

 - Mini 100-percent fruit juice boxes

 - Baked, unsalted bags of pretzels

-Remember to read the labels when buying these treats to be sure they are the healthiest choices.
-For example, check to see that fruit snacks, fruit leathers, cereal bars and juice boxes are made with 100-percent real fruit; animal crackers are made without trans fats; and that cheddar crackers are made with whole grains.
+Remember to read the labels when buying these snacks to be sure they are the healthiest choices.
+For example, check to see that fruit snacks, fruit leathers, cereal bars and juice boxes are made with 100-percent real fruit; animal crackers are made without trans fats and that cheddar crackers are made with whole grains.
 If possible, avoid snacks containing nuts so Elsas and Olafs with food allergies can have a happy Halloween, too.